 - intravenous antibiotics to fight infection

-- vaso pressure medications – drugs that constrict blood vessels and help increase blood pressure
+- vasopressor medications, which are drugs that constrict blood vessels and help increase blood pressure

 - insulin for blood sugar stability

-Septic shock is a severe condition, and more than 50 percent of cases will result in death (NHS).
-Your chances of surviving septic shock will depend on the source of the infection, how many organs have been affected, and how soon you received treatment after your symptoms began.
+Septic shock is a severe complication of sepsis.
+Your chances of recovering from septic shock will depend on the source of the infection, how many organs have been affected, and how soon you receive treatment after you first begin experiencing symptoms of sepsis.